Melissa Rodríguez

-Melissa Rodríguez (born September 13, 1994) is a National record-holding breaststroke swimmer from Mexico.
+Byanca Melissa Rodríguez Villanueva (born September 13, 1994), commonly known as Melissa Rodríguez, is a National record-holding breaststroke swimmer from Mexico.

 Career

 As of November 2014, Rodríguez holds the Mexican Records in the long-course (50m) 50 and 100 breaststrokes.

 At the 2014 Central American and Caribbean Games, she set the Games Records by winning the 50 breaststroke event (32.21).